 Being honest with the electorate

-As committed Conservatives we think it is important to tell you that we are Conservatives when we stand for election - so if you vote for us you know what you'll be getting.
+As committed Conservatives, we think it is important to tell you that we are Conservatives when we stand for election, so that if you vote for us, you know what you'll be getting.

-We're sensible, middle of the road people who believe in hard work and people being able to benefit from their efforts so they can look after themselves and their families.
-We are committed to helping people who need assistance with giving them a 'help up' but not a life consigned to 'hand-outs.'
-We want to encourage people and communities to be more resilient and to enable them to do more things they want to do with support, but not control from government.
-We want to keep taxes as low as they reasonably can be kept so that you keep more of the money you've earned.
+We're sensible, middle of the road people who believe in hard work and people being able to benefit from their efforts, so they can look after themselves and their families.
+We are committed to helping people who need assistance, giving them a 'help up' but not encouraging a life consigned to 'hand-outs'.
+We want to encourage people and communities to be more resilient and enable them to do more things they want to do with support, but not control, from government.
+We want to keep taxes as low as they reasonably can be kept, so that you keep more of the money you've earned.
 We believe in personal freedom coupled with personal responsibility.

 Flying false colours?

 There has been a trend in recent years for members of the Labour and Liberal Democrat parties to stand for election to the Town Council as so-called 'independents.'
-The ballot paper may say 'independent' or simply be blank when it comes to describing their political party - however when they take office and sign their declarations of interest they then declare their political party affiliations.
-We think this approach is dishonest.
+The ballot paper may say 'independent' or simply be blank when it comes to describing their political party - however, when they take office and sign their declarations of interest, they then declare their political party affiliations.
+We think that this approach is dishonest.

-Former Lib-Dem Councillor Geoff Bath declared in his declarations of interest to FTC in 2007-11 that he was a member of the Liberal Democrat party - however when he stood for election at a by-election in August 2011 for Frodsham South he failed to mention he was a Lib-Dem.
+Former Liberal Democrat Councillor Geoff Bath declared in his declarations of interest to FTC in 2007-11 that he was a member of the Liberal Democrat party - however, when he stood for election at a by-election in August 2011 for Frodsham South, he failed to mention he was a Liberal Democrat.

 These are just 2 examples - we believe we've seen at least one other person do this too - and this is before we wonder just how independent some of the other FTC Cllrs are too.

-We'll always tell you that we are Conservatives and then act independently on FTC.
-We think that is the honest way of dealing.
-That is far better than claiming to be independent when you are a member of a political party.
+We'll always tell you that we are Conservatives, and then act independently on FTC.
+We think that this is the honest way of standing.
+That is far better than claiming to be independent when you are actually a member of a political party.